eduvpn/documentation/API.md

 `https://static.eduvpn.nl/instances.json.sig`.

 Using [libsodium](https://download.libsodium.org/doc/) you can verify the signature using the public key(s) that you hard code in your application.
+The signature file contains the Base64-encoded signature.

 You can cache this file and periodically request a new version.
 You MUST allow the user to manually trigger a reload though.